Briggs–Rauscher reaction: Initial conditions

-The initial aqueous solution contains hydrogen peroxide, an iodate, divalent manganese (Mn2+) as catalyst, a strong chemically unreactive acid (sulphuric acid (H2SO4) or perchloric acid (HClO4) are good), and an organic compound with an active ("enolic") hydrogen atom attached to carbon which will slowly reduce free iodine (I2) to iodide (I−).
+The initial aqueous solution contains hydrogen peroxide, an iodate, divalent manganese (Mn2+) as catalyst, a strong chemically unreactive acid (sulfuric acid (H2SO4) or perchloric acid (HClO4) are good), and an organic compound with an active ("enolic") hydrogen atom attached to carbon which will slowly reduce free iodine (I2) to iodide (I−).
 (Malonic acid (CH2(COOH)2) is excellent for that purpose.)
 Starch is optionally added as an indicator to show the abrupt increase in iodide ion concentration as a sudden change from amber (free iodine) to dark blue (the "iodine-starch complex", which requires both iodine and iodide.)

 Recently it has been shown, however, that the starch is not only an indicator for iodine in the reaction.
 In the presence of starch the number of oscillations is higher and the period times are longer compared to the starch-free mixtures.
 It was also found that the iodine consumption segment within one period of oscillation is also significantly longer in the starch-containing mixtures.
 This suggests that the starch probably acts as a reservoir for the iodine and iodide because of the starch-triiodide equilibrium, thereby modifying the kinetics of the steps in which iodine and iodide are involved.

 The reaction is "poisoned" by chloride (Cl−) ion, which must therefore be avoided, and will oscillate under a fairly wide range of initial concentrations.
-For recipes suitable for demonstration purposes, see Shakhashiri or Preparations in the external links.
+For recipes suitable for demonstration purposes, see Shakhashiri or preparations in the external links.